lilliputnet/lilliputnet-lkobo-docker/doc/May-2022-Upgrade.md

     You may see some warnings `WARNING:  'postgis.backend' is already set and cannot be changed until you reconnect`.
 That's ok, you can keep going ahead.

+    Depending on your kobo-docker environment, databases may have other names.
+    You may need to adapt the snippet below to your curren configuration.

     ```
     \c postgres;
     CREATE EXTENSION IF NOT EXISTS postgis;